1910 Melbourne Cup

 In his last start before the 1910 Cup, he won the Spring Stakes at Randwick on 1 October, starting at 10/1.
 He defeated Trafalgar, which won 23 races in Australia but, in eight attempts, never beat Comedy King.
 For the second consecutive year, the winning jockey was William McLachlan, who won the 1909 race aboard Prince Foote.
-Comedy King went on to sire 1919 Melbourne Cup winner Artillerymen, and the 1922 Melbourne Cup winner King Ingoda, as well as Shadown King, which was placed four times in the race from 1930 to 1933.
+Comedy King went on to sire 1919 Melbourne Cup winner Artillerymen, and the 1922 Melbourne Cup winner King Ingoda, as well as Shadow King, which was placed four times in the race from 1930 to 1933.

 This is the list of place-getters in the 1910 Melbourne Cup.